nsommer/SensorThingsClient/README.md

 SensorThingsClient
 ==================

-This is a client library to connect java applications to servers providing a [SensorThingsAPI](https://github.com/opengeospatial/sensorthings) service.
+This library provides a Java-based client library for the [SensorThingsAPI](https://github.com/opengeospatial/sensorthings) and aims to simplify development of SensorThings enabled client applications.

+**Note:** This project is still under development and therefore lacks complete support of the SensorThingsAPI.

 ## Features